thruthesky/easy_packages/easychat/README.md

 For the speed and cost efficiencies, the chat messages are saved under `/chat-messages/{roomId}` in Realtime Database

+- `senderUid` is the chat message sender uid.
+- `createdAt` is the date time of the chat message.
+- `order` is the chat message list order.
+- `text` is the text of the chat message.
+- `url` is the url of photo or file of the chat message.
+- `deleted` is true when the message is deleted. if the message is deleted, then text, url, url preview values will be deleted.
 - When sending a chat message, if the text contains a URL, the site information is displayed for previewing.
 The appropriate values are stored in the following fields below the message:
     - `previewUrl` - URL
     - `previewTitle` - Title